-American Airlines, which also had transported shark fin from Costa Rica to Hong Kong, announced in April via Twitter that it would no longer carry shark fin.
+American Airlines, which also had transported shark fin from Costa Rica to Hong Kong SAR, announced in April via Twitter that it would no longer carry shark fin.

 UPS has banned shark fin shipments following consultation with WWF @World_Wildlife.

 “As citizens, we rely on corporations to show leadership in society.
 UPS has just proved to the world that just because something is legal, it doesn’t necessarily mean that it’s moral, ethical or sustainable.
 We congratulate the United Parcel Service of America for joining over 30 global passenger airlines that have seen fit to ban shark fin from their cargo holds, and for good reason.

 “UPS’ blanket ban on fin shipments will put a very large dent into the trade.
 It will now be much, much harder to bring shark fin into Hong Kong SAR, and so the traders will now have to resort to more inconvenient ways to bring their dirty product into Hong Kong SAR.
 This may push the price of shark fin up in the short term, potentially reducing the demand in Hong Kong SAR further for this awful dish known as shark fin soup.
 Sharks from Costa Rica to Hong Kong SAR should be rejoicing.
 We now call on DHL and FedEx to clarify their position on shark fin shipments.”

 Stay in touch and get the latest WildAid updates.SIGN UP